wpallstars/fix-plugin-does-not-exist-notices/assets/WORDPRESS_ORG_ASSETS.md

 # WordPress.org Plugin Submission Assets Guide

 This document explains how to prepare and upload assets for WordPress.org plugin submission.
+This is the main reference document for all asset-related information.

 ## WordPress.org SVN Repository Structure